djparente/polyboost/README.md

 **PolyBoost: An enhanced genomic variant classifier** is currently under peer review.
 If, for some reason, you need to cite this in the meantime, please contact me.

-## Usage
+## QuickStart

-You will need to install PolyBoost (see below) and obtain the **batch mode output** from PolyPhen2 predictions (http://genetics.bwh.harvard.edu/pph2/bgi.shtml).
+You will need to install PolyBoost and obtain the **batch mode output** from PolyPhen2 predictions (http://genetics.bwh.harvard.edu/pph2/bgi.shtml).
 An example of the batch mode output is found in polyphen2-example.txt in this repository.

+Install PolyBoost with into Python 3.7 using:

+    pip3 install polyboost

+If you are using Windows, xgboost (a dependency) probably cannot be installed from PyPI.
+If you get an error message, follow the instructions for installation of XGBoost below and try this command again.

 After installation, run PolyBoost as follows:

-    python3 -m polyboost [PolyPhen2 Output File] [Classifier]
+    python -m polyboost.polyboost [PolyPhen2 Output File] [Classifier]

 Where [PolyPhen2 Output File] is the path to the **batch mode** output from PolyPhen-2 and Classifier is either **humdiv** or **humvar**.
 If you don't know which one to use, use **humvar**.
+Make sure the PolyPhen2 input file is in your working directory (i.e. the directory you are running that command from).

+Example:

+    python -m polyboost.polyboost polyphen2-example.txt humvar

+On some systems with multiple python distributions, you may need to use python3 (or python3.7) instead of "python" to use the correct version of python.

 ## Installation

-### QuickStart

-Install PolyBoost with into Python 3.7 using:

-    pip install polyboost

- If you are using Windows, XGBoost probably cannot be installed from PyPI.
-If you get an error message, follow the instructions for installation of XGBoost below and try this command again.

 ### Requirements
 PolyBoost requires Python 3.7, xgboost, numpy and scipy.
-Numpy and SciPy should be installed automatically as dependencies of PolyBoost and XGBoost. ***XGBoost will **not** be automatically installed because installation from PyPi does not work reliably on Windows at time of release.
-Install XGBoost before installing PolyBoost.***
+PolyBoost will attempt to install all of these dependencies automatically. ***However, XGBoost may **not** be automatically installed because installation from PyPi does not work reliably on Windows at time of release.
+If an error occurs, install XGBoost (see below) before installing PolyBoost.***

 Use of a Python [virtualenv](https://docs.python.org/3/library/venv.html) is recommended, but not required.

 #### Python 3.7

 You will need to install Python 3.7 through standard methods.

 #### XGBoost

 Installation of XGBoost is ostensibly as easy as: